TheLouisHong/TheLouisHong.github.io/_posts/2016-09-27-the-state-and-direction-of-the-rainbow-and-the-cube-speedyblock.markdown

 Design: _New UI, New Colors_
 ---
 The new map color design are much more diverse and interesting for the player to explore.
 Like before, these maps skin will change based on what level the player is in, making new high scores more memorable.
 In order to achieve this, I rewrote our map skin code and created a nice editor for the designers to experiment with colors in-game real-time.
 For the first time I've made use of the custom editor feature and it has immediately paid off.
-The designers had a tremendous time designing the colors with the editors, ultimately came up with 5 new color schemes.
+The designers had a awesome time designing maps with the editors.

 _The editor I created for our designers to create map skins, click enlarge_
 <div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/BraveZealousCanadagoose' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>